charsheet-su/Charsheet-Dots/README.md

-# Storyteller-Dots
+# Charsheet-Dots

-This is a font to create storyteller dots, designed for character sheet generator http://charsheet.su.
+This is a font to create dots and checkboxes, designed for character sheet generator http://charsheet.su.
 It is based on Percolator-expert font and has simple "O" as empty dot and filled "O" as filled dot.

-This font also has checkbox character from Font-Awesome font (https://github.com/FortAwesome/Font-Awesome) and custom filled checkbox.
+This font also has checkbox character from [Font-Awesome font](https://github.com/FortAwesome/Font-Awesome) and custom filled checkbox.

 It looks like this: